-Below are quite a few things you can do whenever you are in a toxic relationship:
+Below are quite a few things you can do if you are in a toxic relationship.

 Your choices here are limited and accepting you are in a relationship with a toxic person is always the best choice.
-You can judge and criticize the toxic partner, but that will probably make you feel tensed, angry, frustrated and lonely.
+You can judge and criticize the toxic partner, but that will probably make you feel tense, angry, frustrated, and lonely.

-What does work is to accept that your relationship with them is not beneficial to you and it can also cause harm or damage you physically, emotionally and mentally.
+It is best to accept that your relationship with them is not beneficial to you and it can also cause harm or damage you physically, emotionally, and mentally.

 2. Come out clean to your toxic partner

-It takes courage to tell the truth about relationships, because often it makes people upset.
-But they will probably be mad at you anyway, no matter what you try to do.
-They will not like hearing the truth from you so they will probably end up avoiding you.
+It takes courage to tell the truth about relationships because often it makes people upset.
+They will probably be mad at you anyway, no matter what you try to do.

 5. Move on

-Because, you have had a relationship with a toxic partner does not mean there is no Mr. or Ms. Right for you.
-You should dwell on past experiences but rather move on.
-There is a billion and one right person for you.
+Just because you have had a relationship with a toxic partner does not mean there is no Mr. or Ms. Right for you.
+You should not dwell on past experiences; instead, determine to move on and get a life!

 One wrong decision or a mishap cannot dictate the rest of your life.
 There are a billion options out there.